h4rdee/vkSlavesAPI/README.md

 `buyFetterByID`:
 fetters given slave by slave ID, returns a dictionary with user info for this ID or an error string with error message

+### Known issues:
+`floodErr`: you have been banned for approx. 2 hours.
+Try to randomize and increase your delays.
+Don't call different API methods all at once
+`500` or `422`: try to update auth token